+I am a Postdoctoral Fellow at the University of Waterloo and at Perimeter Institute for Theoretical Physics.
 My research expertise lies in the areas of theoretical astrophysics, gravitation, and black holes.
 I study the nature of these compact objects, their environment, and their implications for fundamental theories such as general relativity and string theory.
 I design observational tests of general relativity in the strong-field regime and predict new observational signatures of black holes across the electromagnetic spectrum.
 My work involves a variety of both analytical and computational methods.

 I am part of the science team of the Event Horizon Telescope, a planned global array of radio telescopes with the goal to take the first ever image of a black hole and to test Einstein"s theory of general relativity.
-I am also part of the strong gravity science team of the Large Observatory For x-ray Timing (LOFT), one of five proposed observatories to be selected as the next M3 class mission of ESA"s Cosmic Vision Program.
+I am also part of the strong gravity science team of the Large Observatory For x-ray Timing (LOFT), one of five proposed observatories to be selected as the next M4 class mission of ESA"s Cosmic Vision Program.
 LOFT will perform phase-resolved spectroscopy of galactic black holes on event horizon timescales and probe the equation of state of neutron stars.
-I also work with the results of current X-ray observatories such as the Rossi X-ray Timing Explorer, Chandra, and XMM-Newton, and I simulate measurements of future X-ray missions such as Astro-H and ATHENA-like missions.
+I also work with the results of current X-ray observatories such as the Rossi X-ray Timing Explorer, Chandra, and XMM-Newton, and I simulate measurements of future X-ray missions such as Astro-H and ATHENA+.